Anyentyuwe

 Anyentyuwe (c.
 1855–1904), also known by her English name Janie Harrington, was a Mpongwe teacher, feminist and missionary nurse.
 Daughter to prominent, educated parents (her father was chief missionary leader and trader Sonie "John" Harrington), she was raised on the Gabonese coast of Africa, in the French occupied territory of Libreville, Gabon.
-Anyentyume traveled some, but spent the majority of her adult life within this area, teaching and doing missionary work.
-She was an advocate for women in her outspokenness against the double standard in expectations between men and women.
+Anyentyuwe traveled some, but spent the majority of her adult life within this area, teaching and doing missionary work.
+She was an outspoken advocate for women, against the double standard of expectations between men and women.

 Education

-Anyentyuwe was known as her father's favorite of many siblings, and he took great care in raising her to be virtuous and moral.
-Because Anyentyuwe's mother died when she was very young and Sonie's work kept him traveling, he placed her in the care of Mrs. Bushnell at the Mission at Baraka, a nearby American-run Protestant school.
-With the death of Anyentyuwe's father when she was about 13, Mrs. Bushnell became her primary caregiver.
-She took Anyentyuwe's education very seriously and personally oversaw her studies.
-Because of this, Anyentyuwe was educated in a much more expansive variety of subjects than the other students, including History, Physiology, Composition and Math.
+Anyentyuwe was known as her father, Sonie's, favorite of his many children, and he took great care in raising her to be virtuous and moral.
+Because Anyentyuwe's mother died when she was very young and her father's work kept him traveling, Sonie placed her in the care of Mrs. Bushnell at the Mission at Baraka, a nearby American-run Protestant school.
+When Anyentyuwe was thirteen, her father died and Mrs. Bushnell became her primary caregiver.
+Mrs. Bushnell took education very seriously and personally oversaw Anyentyuwe's studies.
+As a result, Anyentyuwe's education covered a wider array of topics than her peers, including studies of history, Physiology, Composition and Math.